Klokinator/KlokCaptionTagger/README.md

 ## **Changes from TagPilot [(Original tool by vavo)](https://github.com/vavo/TagPilot "TagPilot HTML code by vavo on Github")**

 *   **No Image Renaming**: KCT respects your existing filenames.
 When exporting, it keeps the original names and directory structure.
-*   **Cropping Removed**: The cropping tool has been deprecated to focus on captioning speed and accuracy.
-(May be re-added via user request).
 *   **Direct File System Access**: Now supports writing directly to disk (Chrome/Edge/Brave only) in addition to exporting images and .txts in a zip file.

 ## **Setup & Installation**